thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 This can still be a person who is interested in your online post, at the same time also a super hacker of household cameras.
 And a stalker.
 And a pranker.
 An owner of too much free time.
 A sadistic comedian.

-Each you added on one such description, you know the things are getting more and more improbable.
+Each time you added on one such description, the prankster became more and more improbable.
 How much time and efforts and planning for a person to pull off such pranks?
 Must be a team.

-Still, what is the probability for the other explanation: such a god exist?
+Still, what is the probability for the other explanation: *that* god exist?
 Can be any number between 0 and 1.
 Maybe even 100%, you are a believer.
 You said it yourself online.

 Still, you don't like the God explanation at this very moment, so you'll push the prankster's explanation.
+Until the "getting coffee" message.
 The person still sound very confident.
 Their bag of tricks aren't running out?

+*I need a coffee myself*.
+You went to the kitchen.

+The smell of coffee calm your nerves.
 This is an adversarial game overwhelmingly in your favor.
 The burden of proof is on them.
 Wait.
 Maybe they are just wasting your time?

 Oh!
 Maybe they are distracting you from your normal routine while their scammers are busy working on their stuff.

 Yes!
-You not going about your normal routine is exactly what they want.
+Not going about your normal routine is exactly what they want.
 Gotcha.
 Suckers.
 Today is the first weekend. *What is my normal routine?* You're just going to binge Youtube.
 You do have plans to obsessively revise your blog post -- even though no one ever read it.

 Those are very innocuous things.
 But what else otherwise?

 Ok.
 Commit.
 You are going to do just that.
 Opened your laptop.
 Checked the youtube feed.
 No mood for binging now.
 Then you opened the blog post.
-No, You'll check your bank activity first.
+No, You'll check your bank activity first ...

 All clear.
 You locked all the accounts.

-A text message.
+A text message came in.

 "See?
 I am not a scammer.
 I know your card info all along (************) but did not use it."
 "If I wanted to distract you, could have just left you sleeping instead."

 *Damn it!
-They anticipated me verifying my bank activity?
+They anticipated me checking bank activity?
 They proved their point even further.*

 *What am I missing?* Right.
 They know what you are doing, so you shuffled around the house and unplugged the security cams.